• Winter recipes

 Can I use Fresh Fenugreek Leaves instead of Kasuri methi in recipes or vice versa?

-Kasuri methi can be substituted in recipes that call for fresh methi leaves.
+Yes, you can substitute Kasuri methi for fresh fenugreek leaves in recipes.
 However, you cannot use fresh fenugreek leaves in place of Kasuri methi.
-Kasuri methi translates to ‘Dried Fenugreek Leaves.
-It is often added as a secret ingredient in most restaurant-style dishes and the flavors are elevated to multifold.
+Kasuri methi, or dried fenugreek leaves, adds a unique flavor profile to dishes and is often used as a secret ingredient in restaurant-style cooking, enhancing the flavors significantly.

 HAVE YOU MADE THIS RECIPE?